tccw/restorationbot/README.md

  them back to the bucket, removes the files from the VM, and then shuts down.

 This process typically takes ~ 2-3 minutes.
-The current (Oct 2020) rate for a pre-emptible N1 machines with 7.5 GB of RAM and 1 K80 GPU is about 16￠ per hour.
-Additionally, Google offers per-second billing for their VMs, with an extremely low rate for terminated instances.
+The current (Oct 2020) rate for a pre-emptible N1 machines with 7.5 GB of RAM and 1 K80 GPU is about 16￠ per hour (and per-second billing) with an extremely low rate for terminated instances.

 #### Issues:
 - The MS model is a research project and is not built to have production grade efficiency so a GPU is currently a necessity.